nathwill/chef-systemd/README.md

 end
 ```

 Prefixing section headings onto property names is necessary to avoid conflicts between properties in different headings of the same resources.
-For compactness, only the first form is documented for each resource; which form is easiest to use/read is left for the user to decide.
+For compactness, only the first form is documented for each resource; which form is easiest to use is left for the user to decide.

 #### Units & Unit Drop-Ins